priyankt3i/priyankt3i/README.md

 ## Glad to see you here!
 <p style="margin-right: 10px;" >
-  I'm a Full-Stack Engineer, which allows me to develop client-facing apps and websites and develop them with cutting-edge backend support.
+  I am a fullstack Engineer with over 13 years of industry experience where I have been involved in various stages of SDLC.
+From Planning to Design, Development, Testing, and Delivery.
+I can align, lead, and grow world-class product teams from 10 to 50 people.
 </p>
 <p style="margin-right: 10px;" >
-  Apart from plans to name my kids RAM, JSON, and Daemon; I love contributing to the design, development, testing, and deployment of scalable and reliable cloud-based solutions using Azure Web Services, API development, C#, .Net, Jenkins, Java, and Python.
-More than a decade's worth of experience in building Web Services / API and backend systems, implementing DevOps, building pipelines, UI/Functional/API automation, and continuous integration to deliver high-quality software products and services to clients in the financial sector.
+  More recently, I was involved in building a GenAI application for business intelligence and data analysis using Generative AI.
+Building both front-end, middle-ware, and backend for a complete solution.
+Training, Finetuning, and Prompt Engineering.
 </p>
 <p style="margin-right: 10px;" >
-  I describe myself as a Jack of all trades endeavoring to become a Master of One... and probably this is why I feel more motivated to become a full-stack engineer.
-More recently, more into AI/ML and developing applications around Artificial Intelligence.
-I have a Bachelor's degree in Computer Science & Engineering and multiple certifications in software testing, presentation skills, and network security.
-I have also had an opportunity to author a whitepaper on the current and future trends of DevOps in IT.
-I am working on my own website as an attempt to learn and implement Front-End design and development, content management, and AI content generation; while doing so, have some fun...
-My motto in Life: What you cannot measure, you cannot improve.
+  Extensive experience in API development, SQL/NoSQL Database Design, DevOps, Building pipelines, UI/Functional/API automation, and CI/CD to deliver high-quality software products and services to clients in the financial sector.
 </p>

 ## Links